-It’s no mystery boys and girls are different.
-And while everything cannot be segregated into gender, as a mother of four boys, potty training boys has most definitely revealed some unique differences from my friends that have only potty trained girls.
-The most obvious being the quantity of pee that ends up on your floor when training boys.
-So today I wanted to give you my best tips for having success at potty training BOYS!
+It’s no mystery that boys and girls are different.
+And while everything cannot be segregated into gender, as a mother of four boys, potty training boys has revealed some unique differences from my friends who have only potty trained girls.
+The most obvious is the quantity of pee that ends up on your floor when training boys.
+So today, I wanted to give you my best tips for having success with potty training, BOYS!

-But before you begin reading this, determine if your child is ready to potty train.
+But before reading this, determine if your child is ready to potty train.
 Because at the end of the day, a boy can be ready to potty train before a girl and vice versa.
 In most cases, I believe potty training readiness comes down to the child.

-We also must discuss the two methods of potty training, which I say is either slow and steady or fast and furious (similar to the three-day method).
-Parents have to choose what works best for their schedule.
-But I am writing these tips based on the fast and furious method because my boys have had more success when we are not switching back and forth between diapers and underwear.
-However, these tips can be applied to a slower and gradual process as well.
+We also must discuss the two potty training methods, which are slow and steady or fast and furious (similar to the three-day method).
+Parents have to choose what works best for their schedules.
+But I am writing these tips based on the fast and furious method because my boys have had more success when not switching back and forth between diapers and underwear.
+However, you can also apply these tips to a slower and more gradual process.

 1. Choose A Character Theme

-If potty-training is serious and full of pressure, your odds at success will likely decrease.
-So one of the best ways to make potty-training successful is to make it themed around your son’s favorite character.
-Whether they like Mickey, Superman, or Paw Patrol, pick their favorite character and tell them it’s time to become like them.
+If potty training is serious and full of pressure, your odds of success will likely decrease.
+So one of the best ways to make potty training successful is to make it themed around your son’s favorite character.
+Whether they like Mickey, Toy Story, or Paw Patrol, pick their favorite character and tell them it’s time to become like them.
 “Chase loves to use the big-boy potty, and I know you want to be just like him.
-So we’re going to do what Chase does when he needs to go potty and become just like him.”
+So we’ll do what Chase does when he needs to go potty and become just like him.”

 2. Start with the Cutest Character Undies You Can Imagine and Kiss the Diapers Goodbye